OPEN FOR APPLICATION

 The Fellowship is intended for a research project or period of study in support of research, in any aspect of cancer diagnosis, assessment or management for up to three months (within the next year) in the United Kingdom or abroad.
 The purpose is to learn a research technique that could be utilised in the applicant's own department.
 At the end of the Fellowship, the successful candidate will be required to render a report to The Royal College of Radiologists.

 Up to £7,000.
 Due note will be taken of other sources of funding obtained by applicants.

 The Fellowship is open to members and Fellows of The Royal College of Radiologists from both Faculties, holding a clinical appointment of any grade in the United Kingdom.
 A list of past Fellows is available.

-Applicants must submit: a completed application form; a brief curriculum vitae and a letter(s) of support from the research venue and supervisor.
+- Letter(s) of support from the research venue and supervisor.